Generic Name: aspirin (oral) (AS pir in)

 If you need surgery, tell your surgeon you currently use this medicine.
 You may need to stop for a short time.

-Do not take this medicine if you smell a strong vinegar odor in the Arthritis Pain bottle.
+Do not use Arthritis Pain if you smell a strong vinegar odor in the this medicine bottle.
 The medicine may no longer be effective.

 Store at room temperature away from moisture and heat.